narol1024/sdp-analyzer/README.md

 ]
 ```

-### Extension
+## Extension

-The Analyzing rule above based on the number of dependencies or dependents is a simple assessment.
+The analyzing rule above based on the number of dependencies or dependents is a simple assessment.

 I think the rules could be much more exact, such as using more data from GitHub stars or NPM downloads to assess again. 💡 In that case, it should be called the "Stability Analyzer".